jboss-developer/jboss-eap-quickstarts/jsonp/README.md

 System requirements
 -------------------

-The application this project produces is designed to be run on WildFly.
+The application this project produces is designed to be run on Red Hat JBoss Enterprise Application Platform 7 or later.

 All you need to build this project is Java 8.0 (Java SDK 1.8) or later, Maven 3.x or later.